• Skip to primary navigation

 Can You Use Neutralizing Shampoo Without a Relaxer?

-You can use neutralizing shampoo without a relaxer.
+Yes, you can use neutralizing shampoo without a relaxer.
 This type of shampoo is made to be used after chemical hair treatments in general, not just hair relaxers.
 Rebounded, dyed, and permed hair that has met chemicals can all benefit from neutralizing shampoo.

 But you should not use neutralizing shampoo as a regular shampoo.
 If you employ it too often, it will reduce your pH level more than you want it to, causing damage to the scalp and hair.